akhilsadam/coe332/homework03/README.md

 Windows	: `py water.py` and/or `py test_water.py`

 - If you do not have `wget` on your system, the JSON file linked above must be downloaded to `turbidity_data.json` in the same directory. (use `Right-Click` and `Save As`).
-Otherwise, the program will autodownload the file.
+Otherwise, the program will autodownload the file using `wget`.

 ## Example Output